-In his book, Cry the beloved country, Alan Paton aptly describes the beauty and landscape of this province:
+In his novel, Cry the beloved country, Alan Paton aptly describes the beauty and landscape of this province:

 "There is a lovely road that runs from Ixopo into the hills.
-These hills are grass-covered and rolling, and they are lovely beyond any singing of it.
+These hills are grasscovered and rolling, and they are lovely beyond any singing of it.
 The road climbs seven miles into them, to Carisbrooke; and from there, if there is no mist, you look down on one of the fairest valleys of Africa.
 About you there is grass and bracken and you may hear the forlorn crying of the titihoya, one of the birds of the veld.
 Below you is the valley of the Umzimkulu, on its journey from the Drakensberg to the sea; and beyond and behind the river, great hill after great hill; and beyond and behind them, the mountains of Ingeli and East Griqualand. "

-The English term for KwaZulu is Zululand, or also known as the "Land of the Zulu", the "Garden Province" with lush, green, rolling hills and commonly abbreviated to "KZN".
+KwaZulu-Natal, is also known as the "Land of the Zulu", the "Garden Province" with lush, green, rolling hills and commonly abbreviated to "KZN".
 KwaZulu means "Place of the people of heaven" and Natal, is derived from the name bestowed by the Portuguese explorer, Vasco da Gama, meaning "Christmas".